pay-now/paynow-prestashop/README.EN.md

 ![Configuration step 3][ext5]

-4. Credential Keys can be found in `Settings > Shops and poses > Authentication data` in Paynow merchant panel
+4. Credential Keys can be found in `Settings > Shops and poses > Authentication data` in the Paynow merchant panel

 ![Configuration step 4][ext6]

-5. Depending on the environment you want to connect with go to section `Production configuration` or `Sandbox configuration` and type `Api-Key` and `Signature-Key` in proper fields
+5. Depending on the environment you want to connect to, go to the `Production configuration` or the `Sandbox configuration` section and type `Api-Key` and `Signature-Key` in the proper fields

 ![Configuration step 5][ext7]

 ## Sandbox
-To be able to test our Paynow Sandbox environment register [here][ext2]
+To be able to test our Paynow Sandbox environment, register [here][ext2].

 ## Support
 If you have any questions or issues, please contact our support at support@paynow.pl.

-If you wish to learn more about Paynow visit our website: https://www.paynow.pl/
+If you wish to learn more about Paynow, visit our website: https://www.paynow.pl/.

 ## License
 MIT license.
 For more information, see the LICENSE file.